tmarjomaa/building4/content/posts/we-are-live-and-kicking.md

 tags: ["azure", "hugo", "cloudflare", "staticwebapps"]
 draft: false
 ---
 Actually I think that the title should include one more word, **finally**.
-Anyways, the site is live!
-And I'll briefly explain how we got here.
+Anyways, the site is live and kicking!
+And in this post I'll briefly explain how we got here.

-Some time ago, I started kicking myself to get on with the job to getting this site up and running.
+Some time ago, I started kicking myself to butt in order to get on with the job in getting this site up and running.
 I had decided that I would be creating a static web site, so I started to look into my options.
 Like most of us do when searching for new information, I opened a web browser and started with a web search and then heading into Twitter to find some more.

 It seemed that the popular choises were [Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io) and [Jekyll](https://jekyllrb.com/).
 With no particular reasons that I can think of, I decided to go with Hugo.
 Maybe I chose it because some of the persons I follow in Twitter are using it or maybe I bumped into an article where the recommended product for my use case was Hugo.
 Anyway, I chose to start with Hugo.
 Let's move on.